isc-projects/bind9/doc/arm/reference.rst

 ``initial-key``, then it is followed with the key's flags, protocol, algorithm, and the Base64 representation of the public key data.
 This is identical to the text representation of a DNSKEY record.
-Spaces, tabs, newlines and carriage returns are ignored in the key data, so the configuration may be split up into multiple lines.
+Spaces, tabs, newlines, and carriage returns are ignored in the key data, so the configuration may be split into multiple lines.

 If the anchor type is ``static-ds`` or
-``initial-ds``, then it is followed with the key tag, algorithm, digest type, and the hexadecimal representation of the key digest.
+``initial-ds``, it is followed with the key tag, algorithm, digest type, and the hexadecimal representation of the key digest.
 This is identical to the text representation of a DS record.
-Spaces, tabs, newlines and carriage returns are ignored.
+Spaces, tabs, newlines, and carriage returns are ignored.

 Trust anchors configured with the
 ``static-key`` or ``static-ds``
-anchor types are immutable, while keys configured with ``initial-key`` or ``initial-ds`` can be kept up to date automatically, without intervention from the resolver operator.
+anchor types are immutable, while keys configured with ``initial-key`` or ``initial-ds`` can be kept up-to-date automatically, without intervention from the resolver operator.
 (``static-key`` keys are identical to keys configured using the deprecated ``trusted-keys`` statement.)